padrinobook/padrinobook/chapters/login_and_registration.md

 ```

-(Sadly, Padrino hasn't a generate command for this but I'm having this on my list to create a pull request for this
+(Sadly, Padrino hasn't a generate command for this but I'm having this on my list to create a pull request for this feature.)
-feature.)

-So we are defining our user observer with extends from the
-[ActiveRecord::Observer](https://github.com/rails/rails-observers#active-record-observer).
-Inside this class we can
-define any callbacks for each action we want to use.
-The most commons ones are before_<action> and `after_<action>`
-where `<action>` is the ActiveRecord trigger method like save, update, delete, show, or get.
+We are defining our user observer with extends from the [ActiveRecord::Observer](https://github.com/rails/rails-observers#active-record-observer).
+Inside this class we can define any callbacks for each action we want to use.
+The most commons ones are `before_<action>` and `after_<action>` where `<action>` is the ActiveRecord trigger method like save, update, delete, show, or get.
 To see what we can move out of the user model let's have a look inside this model:

 ```ruby